 Now, four decades since the original Trident Studios closed, Moseley recognizes that it wasn’t just technical engineering skills he learned there, but all-around music business etiquette.

-“I’m amazed at how strongly my first four years have directed the rest of my 45 year career,” Moseley says, “in terms of learning how producers work with artists, how to run a session, how to talk to people, how not to talk to people, how to keep the budget and schedule on track, and how to keep the flow going and, importantly, how to deliver”
+“I’m amazed at how strongly my first four years have directed the rest of my 45 year career,” Moseley says, “in terms of learning how producers work with artists, how to run a session, how to talk to people, how not to talk to people, how to keep the budget and schedule on track, how to keep the flow going and, importantly, how to deliver.”

 Today, Moseley puts all these Trident lessons intro practice running Accidental Entertainment, his independent synch-licensing and publishing company with about 120 artists on its roster.
 He also operates Accidental Studios out of his house in Silver Lake, just minutes from Hollywood.
 As CEO and head of A&R, Moseley finds joy in nurturing young stars to help grow their careers.

 Meanwhile, Moseley also passes down these lessons to the music production students he teaches at UCLA Herb Alpert School of Music.
 In fact, most of his employees were former students who entered his internship program and eventually got hired.
-With seven employees currently on his staff, Accidental Entertainment is poised to double in size as his roster and company expands.
+With seven employees currently on his staff, Accidental Entertainment is poised to double in size as his roster and company expand.

-“I love sharing my knowledge and teaching—hopefully inspiring—young music makers,” says Moseley, who has taught at UCLA since 2016 and also at Berklee in Valencia, Spain.
+“I love sharing my knowledge and teaching—hopefully inspiring—young music makers,” says Moseley, who has taught at UCLA since 2016 and also at Berklee College of Music in Valencia, Spain.
 “With studios disappearing and a lot of engineers my age leaving the planet, there’s a wealth of knowledge that can be shared in a very relevant, modern way.
 I bring in the old-school methods and show them how to manipulate sound with today’s tools.
-I have been very active with Trident plugins, Barefoot speakers and Plugin Alliance.”
+I have been very active with Trident plugins, Barefoot speakers, and Plugin Alliance.”

 Whether he’s teaching students or mentoring artists, Moseley is culminating his Trident training with decades of industry experience to shape the next generation of music makers.
-Being raised in the Trident way, he’s working to preserve the legendary legacy as producing, recording and mixing methods continue to evolve.
+Being raised in the Trident way, he’s working to preserve the legendary legacy as producing, recording, and mixing methods continue to evolve.